mariohernandez/component-based-development/docs/chapter-4/building-components/8-movie-card-collection.md

 Create the **movie-card-collection** library.

-We are now introducing the concept of Twig Blocks, \`

-\` so we are able to alter how content is rendered when we integrate this component with Drupal.
+We are now introducing the concept of **Twig Blocks (not the same as Drupal blocks), so we are able to alter how content is rendered when we integrate this component with Drupal.

 Inside the block, we loop through the _items_ array and for each item we loop through we include a _movie-card_ component.
 This means we will end up with as many cards as items in the **items** array.